luketurner/factor/README.md

   - [x] EDN world data can be imported.
   - [x] You can load presets from popular games
     - [ ] Factorio
+- [ ] Bulk-Editing
+  - [ ] Ability to bulk-edit recipes (e.g. remove a certain machine from a bunch of recipes at once)
 ## Development

 This section of the README describes how to compile and run Factor on your own computer.
 Note that this isn't necessary for normal usage (you can visit https://factor.luketurner.org instead), but is necessary if you want to hack on Factor yourself.